 In the wild, dogs often travel in packs.
 When they stop to rest, the leader of the pack will find a place to lay of their choice, while the rest of the pack will huddle around for safety and warmth.
 Think of your home as your very own wild simulation.
 In your home, you are the pack leader.

 The act of sitting and laying at your feet can be a behavior instilled in their DNA.
 Since you are the alpha, they must lay at your feet once you’ve found your comfortable spot.
 This act basically tells you that they respect you as their leader of the pack, and want to lay at your feet as a sign of that.
 This can be their very own sign of respect and devotion.

-Sine our furry companions see us as their pack leader, we are essentially their super hero.
-They trust us to take care of them, and have faith that we will protect them when needed.
+Since our furry companions see us as their pack leaders, we are essentially their superheroes.
+They trust us to take care of them and have faith that we will protect them when needed.
 Think back to a time when you were a child, and you were entering a crowded room with a person that you trusted.
-You probably found yourself leaning toward your trusted guardian, and tried to stay in their sight at all times.
+You probably found yourself leaning toward your trusted guardian, and trying to stay in their sight at all times.
 Our pups have this same mentality when they are feeling uneasy.

 With this thought in mind, sleeping can be a very vulnerable time for a pup.
 When a dog is asleep, they are seemingly unaware of their surroundings.
 In the wild, this can be seen as the most vulnerable time for a wild dog, as they are defenseless to coming threats.
 While our spoiled canines are no wild dogs, they do seek a safe place to rest their heads.
 Simply being able to lay at your feet and feel your touch can bring them the comfort they need to fall asleep.

 Just as we see our pets as our own, they see us in this light as well.
 Since you are such an incredible pack leader to your pup, they will often feel the need to mark their territory and keep away other canines.
 Whenever you are out in public, you will often find your furry friend sitting extremely close, if not right on top of you.